-The SYK model is solvable at large $N$.
-It exhibits many interesting properties at strong coupling $N \gg \beta J \gg 1$ such as extensive zero temperature entropy, local criticality (power law correlation in time), and maximal chaos.
-In such limit, this averaged theory also shows holographic behavior.
-It demonstrates connections to nearly $AdS_2$ gravity.
-The model, however, is (0+1)-dimensional and has no spatial locality.
-As a result, some expected properties of higher dimensions such as diffusion and butter fly effect cannot be realized in the model.
+The SYK model is solvable in the large-$N$ limit.
+It exhibits many interesting properties at strong coupling $N \gg \beta J \gg 1$, such as extensive zero-temperature entropy, local criticality (with power law correlations in time), and maximal chaos.
+In this limit, the averaged theory also exhibits holographic behavior and demonstrates connections to nearly $AdS_2$ gravity.
+However, the model is (0+1)-dimensional and lacks spatial locality.
+Consequently, some expected properties of higher-dimensional systems, such as diffusion and the butterfly effect, cannot be realized in the original model.

-A higher dimensional lattice generalization of the SYK with spatial locality has been recently proposed in \cite{Gu2017}.
-In (1+1)-dimension the model is a chain of SYK sites or links and is called SYK chain model Fig. \ref{fig:syk-chain}.
+A higher-dimensional lattice generalization of the SYK model with spatial locality was proposed by Gu et al. \cite{Gu2017}.
+In $(1+1)$-dimensions, the model consists of a chain of SYK sites (also known as links), referred to as the SYK chain model, as illustrated in Fig. \ref{fig:syk-chain}.